The Return (Shinhwa album): Music video and promotion

-On 25 March, during the encore performance of 2012 Shinhwa Grand Tour in Seoul: The Return, Shin Hye-sung dislocated his right knee, and was rushed to the emergency room before the end of the concert.
-At the start of the performance of "Yo!", he was shot up on stage but did not land properly, rupturing the cruciate ligament and severely damaged the cartilage and ligament surrounding the meniscus, requiring surgery and six months of rest.
-Shin had previously ruptured his cruciate ligament sustained during a concert in 2001, and had corrective surgery on his left knee but the cruciate ligament in his right knee continued to suffer damage.
-However he has put off surgery, but with continue treatment, till the end of promotional activities for the album.
-Hence they performed "Hurt" singing in chairs and with a substitute dancer for "Venus", for their comeback on 29 March on M!
-Countdown.
+On 25 March, during the encore performance of Grand Tour: The Return, Shin Hye-sung dislocated his right knee when he was shot up on stage and did not land properly.
+He was rushed to the emergency room before the end of the concert, with him requiring surgery and six months of rest.
+However, he postponed the surgery until the promotions for the album concluded, although he continued to receive treatment.
+Hence, they performed "Hurt" singing in chairs and with a substitute dancer for "Venus", for their comeback on 29 March on M Countdown.
 This also mark their first televised comeback performance in four years.

-After four weeks of promotion, "Venus" won first place on M.net's live music show M!
-Countdown on 19 April, the first for the group since their comeback.
+"Venus" won one first place music program award on M Countdown on 19 April 2012.